Bwooledge/Minecraft-Recreation/README.md

 Besides those improvements, I added numerous novel features to imitate the game Minecraft.

+To run the sample scene I created, run the GraphicsRunner.java file.
+To edit the scene, change objects in the Simulation.java file.

-Movement inputs are WASD, SHIFT is crouch, SPACE is jump, and double-tapping W is sprint.
+Movement inputs are WASD, SHIFT is crouch, SPACE is jump, double-tapping W is sprint, and the number keys are selecting blocks.
 Camera movement is controlled by the mouse and blocks can be placed and broken with the right and left mouse buttons, respectively.